maxbiostat/Computational_Statistics/README.md

 ## Lecture notes and other resources

 We will be using the excellent [materials](http://www.stats.ox.ac.uk/~rebeschi/teaching/AdvSim/18/index.html) from Professor Patrick Rebeschini (Oxford University) as a general guide for our course.
-Lecture [notes](https://statweb.stanford.edu/~susan/courses/s227/)  by the stellar statistician [Susan Holmes](https://statweb.stanford.edu/~susan/) are also well worth taking a look.
+Lecture [notes](https://statweb.stanford.edu/~susan/courses/s227/)  by stellar statistician [Susan Holmes](https://statweb.stanford.edu/~susan/) are also well worth taking a look.

 Other materials, including lecture notes and slides may be posted here as the course progresses.